bhklab/cdrug-rebuttals/README.md

 cdrug2
 ======

-Analysis pipeline implementing the response to the rebuttal letters (Brief Arisin Communications) for our paper:
+Analysis pipeline implementing the response to the rebuttal letters (Brief Arising Communication) for our paper:

 Haibe-Kains, B. et al., 2013.
 Inconsistency in large pharmacogenomic studies.
 Nature, 504(7480), pp.389–393.